 - Cabs can usually be hailed on major streets.
 Although taxis are plentiful they are also expensive.

 Check out the TJU Commuter Services Department for more comprehensive information.

 Absolutely!
 Any resident can reserve the lounge for personal use.
 Maybe you would like to host a student organization meeting or you want to watch cable on the big screen TV.
-Just stop by your front desk to ensure it has not been previously reserved and then submit a lounge reservation form.
-The Orlowitz lounge is located in the basement of your building and has television room and a small fitness room.
-The Barringer offers a beautiful Baby Grand piano and a big screen television.
-The Barringer Residence Hall also offers a separate fitness room adjacent to the lounge on the first floor.
+In order to reserve a lounge, please complete a Lounge Reservation form.
+The Orlowitz lounge is located in the basement of the building and has a large television with seating.
+The Barringer lounge in the basement offers a large television and seating.
+The Barringer lounge on the main floor offers a beautiful Baby Grand piano and a big screen television with seating.
 The Martin lounge is also located in the basement and has a pool table, a full kitchen, table tennis, foosball table, a piano, and a big screen television.